UK Opening - Today:

 09:00 - 18:00

-A guided tour around the bohemian neighbourhood of Vila Madalena in São Paulo will show you the area’s impressive street art murals and contemporary galleries.
+A guided itinerary around the bohemian neighbourhood of Vila Madalena in São Paulo will show you the area’s impressive street art murals and contemporary galleries.

 Take to the waters of Paraty Bay by private boat, absorbing views of the scenery, before stopping at several islands for superb snorkelling